binarythistle/Terraform-Multi-Cloud/README.md

 ### Run up 3 Listeners

-1. Open 3 separate command prompts, (PowerShell, CMD, Bash etc.)
+1. Open 3 separate command prompts
 2. Navigate inside the Listener folder and type: `dotnet run`
 3. This should run up the listener, then type the provider you want to use

-**NOTE:** Select a different provider for each of the3 3 instances
+**NOTE:** Select a different provider for each of the 3 instances

 ## Running the Example